lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Explicit inputs

-  sk    Composite private key consisting of decryption private keys for
+  sk      Composite private key consisting of decryption private keys
-        each component.
+          for each component.

   ct      The ciphertext, a byte string.

 Implicit inputs mapped from <OID>:

   ML-KEM  The underlying ML-KEM algorithm and
           parameter set, for example, could be "ML-KEM-768".

   Trad    The underlying traditional algorithm and
           parameter set, for example "RSA-OAEP"
           or "X25519".

   KDF     The KDF specified for the given Composite ML-KEM algorithm.
           See algorithm specifications below.

   Domain  Domain separator value for binding the ciphertext to the
-           Composite OID.
+          Composite ML-KEM OID.
 See section on Domain Separators below.

 Output: